Phoenix-ComputerCraft/phoenix-computercraft.github.io/docs/events.md

 ---
 layout: default
-title: Event System
+title: Event system
 parent: Documentation
 ---

-# Event System
+# Event system
 Phoenix's event system is a bit different from CraftOS's events.
 Like CraftOS, events are stored in a queue that are pushed to each process when they yield.
 However, event parameters are now stored in a key-value table instead of unpacked as multiple return values.
 This makes it easier for developers to quickly grab the parameters they need, and makes code more readable.
 An event is only sent through two values: the type of the event (a string), and a table with the parameters.
 For example, a timer event might return `"timer", {id = 0}`.

 Since threads may yield for reasons other than waiting for events (syscalls, preemption), events are only passed when the thread yields with `event` as the first parameter.
 Each process has its own event queue, and all threads in a process share the event queue.
 Any thread may wait for an event, and multiple threads may wait at the same time.
 If multiple threads are waiting for an event, each thread will get the same event when one is passed.